ScrollPrize/scrollprize-website/docs/05_tutorial2.md

 * Use *“File > Import”*, or drag the file into MeshLab.
   * It can take a while to import; there is a progress bar at the bottom.
 * In the right panel, click on the cylinder icon (see screenshot below), then click on *“Back-Face > Double”*.
-* Drag around to rotate the mesh.
+* Drag around using the left mouse button to rotate the mesh.

 <figure>
   <img src="/img/tutorials/meshlab.png" className="rounded-xl" />
 </figure>

 You can quite clearly see the different pieces of papyrus, and even the container holding the scroll in place inside the scanner.
-However, all information of letters is lost.
+However, all information of letters contained in the data is lost.

 We’ll use Meshlab in later tutorials, so it’s useful to have seen it.

-Here is a video of playing with Meshlab:
+Here is a video where we navigate around the model in Meshlab:

 <figure>
   <video controls playsInline muted className="w-[100%] rounded-xl" poster="/img/tutorials/meshlab2.jpg">